Semiclassical resolution of the black hole singularity inspired in the minimal uncertainty approach: Effective dynamics in the interior of the Schwarzschild black hole

-In conclusion, the classical singularity of the black hole is replaced by a quantum bounce that connects the interior of the black hole to the interior of a white hole, and this bounce occurs in the Planck-scale quantum regime.
+In conclusion, the classical singularity of the black hole is replaced by a bounce that connects the interior of the black hole to the interior of a white hole, and this bounce occurs in the Planck scale, because $l_c\propto l_{pl}$.
 This result is not new; a similar interpretation was presented in \cite{Modesto, Chiou:2008nm, Corichi} within the context of LQG.
-This demonstrates a connection between the formalism inspired by the Generalized Uncertainty Principle (GUP) developed in this work and that of LQG.
+This demonstrates an interesting connection between the formalism inspired by the minimal uncertainty approach developed in this work and that of LQG.